ORESoftware/live-mutex/README.md

             // tcp server is already listening on the given host/port }
         else {
-           // nothing is listening so probably should launch a new server }
+           // nothing is listening so you should launch a new server/broker, as stated above
+           // the broker can run in the same process as a client, or a separate process, either way }
     });